khuttun/labyrinth/README.md

 Implements a scene graph based 3D graphics engine using the [wgpu-rs](https://github.com/gfx-rs/wgpu-rs) library.
 Not specific to Labyrinth, could in principle be used for other purposes also.

-### `util`

-"Everything else": the main game loop, user input, creating textures, animation and helper functions.
+Everything else (the main game loop, user input, creating textures, animation, helper functions...) is implemented in lib.rs.